JeremiManaluYT/unshell/README.md

 <details>
 <summary>ROT57 Encoding</summary>
-ROT57 is a more complex variant of ROT47 that shifts letters by 57 positions in the ASCII table, making the script harder to decode.Example:
+ROT57 is a more complex variant of ROT47 that shifts letters by 57 positions in the ASCII table, making the script harder to decode.
+  Example:
 `
 echo "TestMessage" | tr 'A-Za-z0-9' 'C-ZA-B1-9A-B' | base64 -d
 `